Updated •

 - Displays:

-- 27” Dell U2720Q - I use a window manager to split the screen real estate into two parts.
+- Secondary (and Tertiary): 27” Dell U2720Q - I use a window manager to split the screen real estate into two parts.
 Others may prefer two monitors.
+One sits on the Mac Mini because it, annoyingly, needs a display.

 - Laptop:

-- 2021 Apple MacBook Pro 14” M1 Max - I love this machine so much I now have two of them: one in Space Gray and one in Silver to keep my personal and work lives separate.
+- 2021 Apple MacBook Pro 14” M1 Max 32GB - Space Gray lives at home to keep work out of the home.
 (Also, given that my livelihood depends on technology, the redundancy has been super-helpful on the rare equipment failure.)

 Software